Aqib-Rime/mosque-finder-microservices/README.md

 ## Features

-* User registration and login with JWT authentication
+* User registration and access with JWT authorization
-* Password encryption using BCrypt
+* Get nearby mosques in a circle
-* Logout mechanism
+* Notification service
 * Refresh token
-* api to add mosque and find nearby mosques
+* api to communicate with mosques
 * Rate limiting the request with Redis

 ## Technologies